Journalism and getting a story in the media: interview with journalist Tarmo Virki from CoFounder Magazine

 The difference between the magazine and online pitching is that when you’re an online journalist, you usually care about the news.
 You care about being either the first or among the first.
 The worst pitches to online journalists are the ones that start “we published yesterday.”
 No one reads beyond that.
 It makes no sense whatsoever.
 The power of exclusivity is quite good for the online journalists.
 Some say they demand it, but if you have big news to share, then you shouldn’t care about these kinds of demands.
 If it’s something that isn’t huge news, then it could make sense to reach a bigger audience through a more prominent channel by giving exclusivity.
 I think that’s good.

 Giving enough time is the other thing.
 Something else might have happened which is in this journalist’s beat, so they might have no time, even if you tell them two hours before that you’re going to publish something massive.
 Let’s say that the country’s economy has collapsed or whatever the unforeseen circumstances is, then the journalist might put it on the backburner and might cover it in two weeks if they have time.
 Enough time and exclusivity are probably the two key things.

-To get the full interview and other exclusive interviews with other leading journalists and startups, sign up for our new online course – Smart PR for Finnish Organizations: Autumn which is due to launch in September.
+To get the full interview and other exclusive interviews with other leading journalists and startups, sign up for our new online course – Smart PR for Finnish Organizations which we will launch soon.